Back to Blog

 Is [solving that problem] something you're working on right now?"

 Why it works: Honesty disarms prospects.
-Saying "this is a cold call" interrupts their automatic rejection response and builds immediate trust.
+Saying "this is a cold call" interrupts their reflex to reject you and buys a little trust.

 The 30-Second Rule